valhuber/PDL/readme_probabilistic.md

 | `logic/logic_discovery/ai_requests/supplier_selection.py` | Reusable AI handler with Request Pattern |
 | `database/models.py` | Add SysSupplierReq model with relationships |
 | `ui/admin/admin.yaml` | Add SysSupplierReq resource for Admin UI |

-**⚠️ DO NOT REFERENCE `*_restart` FILES:** This demo project happens to use a restart mechanism with `*_restart` files.
-This is irrelevant to logic generation and should be completely ignored by AI assistants.

 ---